drnpkr/sdn-lab-assignment/README.md

 In your VM emulated network environment there is a number of utilities enabling visibility into the network, its hosts, network devices and their flow tables.
 They can be especially useful for debugging by viewing flow state and flow counters.

-Assuming you have already created an emulated network and connected it to a Ryu controller (as showed in previous section), in a separate terminal window (e.g. using =screen= or another `ssh` session) you can run the following commands.
+Assuming you have already created an emulated network and connected it to a Ryu controller (as showed in previous section), in a separate terminal window (e.g. using `screen` or another `ssh` session) you can run the following commands.

 To print a brief overview of the database contents (information about all the virtual switches):